The figures show that women commit less crime than men, and less serious crimes than men.

 NB the percentages above do not show us the percentages proportionate to the numbers of White, Black and Asian in the population so on their own they are misleading.
 22% of the population isn’t Black, for example, so black people are hugely over-represented in the stop and search statistics (something the England and Wales Police Force is well aware of as something of a ‘problem’!)

-Official Statistics on Ethnicity and Crime – The Most Obvious Differences between Ethnic Groups…
+Official Statistics on Ethnicity and Crime: The Main Differences…

 Proportionate to the overall numbers in the adult population as a whole…